idimitriadis0/TranslateOnLinux/docs/index.md

 ## MateCat

 [MateCat](https://matecat.com/) is a free, simple, enterprise-level online tool, designed to make translation, post-editing and outsourcing easy and to provide a complete set of features to manage and monitor translation projects.
-It is released as open source software.

 Given the fact MateCat supports a host of file formats (as well as MT engines), it can also be used in a round trip scenario (as an additional filter to handle file types unsupported by other CAT tools).
 [Read more about this here](https://github.com/idimitriadis0/TheCafeTranFiles/wiki/4-File-formats#matecat-recommended).